-Join AIR on Monday, November 7, 2016, from 2:00 p.m. to 3:00 p.m.
-EST to hear highlights from American Institutes for Research's (AIR's) Study of Competency-Based Education (CBE), which examined the relationship between CBE practices and students' learning disposition, skills, and behaviors.
+On November 7, 2016, AIR held a webinar to present highlights from its Study of Competency-Based Education (CBE), which examined the relationship between CBE practices and students' learning disposition, skills, and behaviors.

 The study, funded by the Nellie Mae Education Foundation and conducted in partnership with the Council for Chief State School Officers' Innovation Lab Network, examined policies and practices in 18 high schools in three states and explored how students' CBE experiences were associated with positive changes in learning capacity.
 The findings from this study reveal both the promise and limitations of CBE, showing that competency-based practices may benefit kids, but that not all self-identified "CBE schools" consistently implement core CBE features.

-This webinar will feature highlights from AIR's study, including the core components of CBE and how they might benefit students.
-We will be joined by two of our state-level study partners, Paul Leather, deputy commissioner for the New Hampshire Department of Education, and Ryan Krohn, director of the Institute for Personalized Learning in Wisconsin.
-Our partners will share their reflections on the study's findings and implications for their CBE work.
+This webinar featured highlights from AIR's study, including the core components of CBE and how they might benefit students.
+AIR staff was joined by two state-level study partners, Paul Leather, deputy commissioner for the New Hampshire Department of Education, and Ryan Krohn, director of the Institute for Personalized Learning in Wisconsin.
+Our partners shared their reflections on the study's findings and implications for their CBE work.

-This webinar will be presented by the following study team members:
+This webinar was presented by the following study team members: